teshank2137/Project_automation/READme.md

 ## Function

-creats folder with project name. creats github repo. creats READme.md and .gitignore file. creats initial commit. opens your application in the your folder.
+creats folder with project name.\n creats github repo.\n creats READme.md and .gitignore file.\n
+creats initial commit.\n
+opens your application in the your folder.\n

 ---

 #### Creator:

-teshank2137
+teshank2137\n
 same username in all platforms!!